DNA profiling

-DNA profiling (also called DNA fingerprinting) is the process of determining an individual's DNA characteristics.
+DNA profiling (also called DNA fingerprinting and genetic fingerprinting) is the process of determining an individual's deoxyribonucleic acid (DNA) characteristics.
 DNA analysis intended to identify a species, rather than an individual, is called DNA barcoding.

 DNA profiling is a forensic technique in criminal investigations, comparing criminal suspects' profiles to DNA evidence so as to assess the likelihood of their involvement in the crime.
 It is also used in paternity testing, to establish immigration eligibility, and in genealogical and medical research.
 DNA profiling has also been used in the study of animal and plant populations in the fields of zoology, botany, and agriculture.

 Background

-Starting in the 1980s, scientific advances allowed the use of DNA as a material for the identification of an individual.
-The first patent covering the direct use of DNA variation for forensics (US5593832A) was filed by Jeffrey Glassberg in 1983, based upon work he had done while at Rockefeller University in the United States in 1981.
+Starting in the mid 1970s, scientific advances allowed the use of DNA as a material for the identification of an individual.
+The first patent covering the direct use of DNA variation for forensics (US5593832A) was issued in 1997, continued from an application first filed by Jeffrey Glassberg in 1983, based upon work he had done while at Rockefeller University in the United States in 1981.

-British geneticist Sir Alec Jeffreys independently developed a process for DNA profiling in 1984 while working in the Department of Genetics at the University of Leicester that lead to the first use of DNA profiling in a criminal case.
+British geneticist Sir Alec Jeffreys independently developed a process for DNA profiling in 1984 while working in the Department of Genetics at the University of Leicester.
+Jeffreys discovered that a DNA examiner could establish patterns in unknown DNA.
+These patterns were a part of inherited traits that could be used to advance the field of relationship analysis.
+These discoveries led to the first use of DNA profiling in a criminal case.

 The process, developed by Jeffreys in conjunction with Peter Gill and Dave Werrett of the Forensic Science Service (FSS), was first used forensically in the solving of the murder of two teenagers who had been raped and murdered in Narborough, Leicestershire in 1983 and 1986.
 In the murder inquiry, led by Detective David Baker, the DNA contained within blood samples obtained voluntarily from around 5,000 local men who willingly assisted Leicestershire Constabulary with the investigation, resulted in the exoneration of Richard Buckland, an initial suspect who had confessed to one of the crimes, and the subsequent conviction of Colin Pitchfork on January 2, 1988.
 Pitchfork, a local bakery employee, had coerced his coworker Ian Kelly to stand in for him when providing a blood sample—Kelly then used a forged passport to impersonate Pitchfork.
 Another coworker reported the deception to the police.
-Pitchfork was arrested, and his blood was sent to Jeffrey's lab for processing and profile development.
+Pitchfork was arrested, and his blood was sent to Jeffreys' lab for processing and profile development.
 Pitchfork's profile matched that of DNA left by the murderer which confirmed Pitchfork's presence at both crime scenes; he pleaded guilty to both murders.
+After some years, a chemical company named Imperial Chemical Industries (ICI) introduced the first ever commercially available kit to the world.
+Despite being a relatively recent field, it had a significant global influence on both criminal justice system and society.